gech71/EBuss/README.md

 - Node.js (v18 or later recommended)
 - npm or another package manager
 - A local PostgreSQL database instance running.
 You can easily set one up using Docker.
+- A [Mailtrap](https://mailtrap.io/) account for testing email sending.

 ### 1. Install Dependencies